 If you own land in Highlands County, from Sebring, Avon Park, and Lake Placid, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused, especially larger acreage.

 The county seat is Sebring.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 Highlands County sellers around Sebring, Avon Park, and Lake Placid usually want a buyer who understands acreage that should be priced like usable rural land, not a retail lot.
 We write these pages so owners can quickly tell whether we are a fit for this county, not just for Florida in general.